How Scindapsus Grow in the Wild & How to Care for Them

-This post will cover where Scindapsus are found in the wild, some scientific information on the plant, and how to care for it (spoiler alert: most Scindapsus are SUPER easy to care for!)
+This post will cover where Scindapsus, or Silver Pothos, are found in the wild, some fun, scientific info about the plant, and how to care for it (spoiler alert: most Scindapsus are SUPER easy to care for!)

-I hope you’ll fall in love with these plants through learning its story and care just like I did!
+I have a feeling that you’ll fall in love with these plants after learning their story and care, just like I did!

 Table of Contents

-Scindapsus plants are epiphytic and epilithic, meaning that they grow up trees and across rocks.
-As I was researching I saw this description of Scindapsus pictus, which I thought was absolutely perfect:
+While researching, I stumbled on this description of Scindapsus pictus, which I thought was absolutely perfect:

 Tree-hugger.
 Silvery on the edges.
 Loves Hawai’i, even though not native to that archipelago.
 I could be writing about myself, but all of these also apply to the ‘Argyraeus’ satin pothos in today’s photograph.